 Doctoral Course Descriptions

-LIS 6024 Seminar in the Historical Foundations of Library and Information Science (3)
+LIS 6024 Seminar in Theory and Foundations of Information Sciences (3)

 This course is a historical and critical examination of the intellectual traditions and foundational literature of library and information science (LIS).
 Readings in seminal works provide a rich background and context for analyzing and understanding current problems and future trends in LIS and developing research and applications to solve fundamental problems.

-Prepares doctoral students to do research focusing on an aspect of information behavior through discovering issues in Information Behavior.
+The course prepares doctoral students to do research focusing on an aspect of information behavior through discovering issues in information behavior.
 The seminar introduces a range of techniques applied to the analysis of information behavior, with a focus on ethnographic methodologies.
 The course provides students with an overview of information behavior and the fundamentals to a broad approach emphasizing a unifying structure to understand information, information needs, information seeking, and information behavior.

 LIS 6269 Seminar in Information Science (3)